seungjun45/refer/README.md

 ## Modification
 windows support.</br>
 --just use it--
+Leave any question if you have : seungjun45@kaist.ac.kr

 ## Citation
 If you used the following three datasets RefClef, RefCOCO and RefCOCO+ that were collected by UNC, please consider cite our EMNLP2014 paper; if you want to compare with our recent results, please check our ECCV2016 paper.